jwijenbergh/FOD/doc/installation/v1.7/docker.md

 Docker images require disk space on the host OS; approximately 2 GB for Flowspy and approximately 200 MB for CentOS 7 which is the default OS used.

-Although the default `Dockerfile` = `Dockerfile.fod.debian` is for Debian, Dockerfile.fod.centos.new for CENTOS 7, and Dockerfile.fod.centos.old left for compatibility, several older Dockerfiles for both Debian and CentOS and can be found in the `Dockerfiles.d` directory.
+Although the default `Dockerfile` = `Dockerfile.fod.debian` is for Debian, `Dockerfile.fod.centos.new` for CENTOS 7, and `Dockerfile.fod.centos.old` left for compatibility, several older Dockerfiles for both Debian and CentOS and can be found in the `Dockerfiles.d` directory.
 These are meant **for testing only** and are _not_ production-ready.

 The containers run `gunicorn`, `celeryd` and Redis - and use a SQLite database (`/srv/flowspy/example-data`) to hold resources.
 They also make a web server available on port 8000.

 # Building the Flowspy container

 First build your Flowspy container.
-The default (`Dockerfile` = `Dockerfile.fod.debian`) is a container which uses Debian and `supervisord`, but there are other options; Dockerfile.fod.centos.\* uses CENTOS 7, Dockerfile.fod.centos.new with `supervisord`, Dockerfile.fod.centos.old is left for compatibility without `supervisord`.
+The default (`Dockerfile` = `Dockerfile.fod.debian`) is a container which uses Debian and `supervisord`, but there are other options; `Dockerfile.fod.centos.\*` uses CENTOS 7, `Dockerfile.fod.centos.new` with `supervisord`, `Dockerfile.fod.centos.old` is left for compatibility without `supervisord`.
-Dockerfile.fod.debian and Dockerfile.fod.centos.new by default will split the installation of FoD during container build into 3 phases (OS dependencies, python/pip dependencies, FoD proper installation) to exploit Docker build cache for faster rebuilding.
+`Dockerfile.fod.debian` and `Dockerfile.fod.centos.new` by default will split the installation of FoD during container build into 3 phases (OS dependencies, python/pip dependencies, FoD proper installation) to exploit Docker build cache for faster rebuilding.
-Moreover Dockerfile.fod.debian and Dockerfile.fod.centos.new can be edited for uncommenting/commenting to switch more options: e.g., use 'systemd' instead of 'supervisord' or not splitting the FoD installation into 3 phases
+Moreover, `Dockerfile.fod.debian` and `Dockerfile.fod.centos.new` can be edited for uncommenting/commenting to switch more options: e.g., use `systemd` instead of `supervisord` or not splitting the FoD installation into 3 phases
 (first docker build will be a bit faster and the docker container building is more efficient, as the number of docker image layers is reduced, but subsequent build after some changes in code or settings will require nearly the same amount of time as the first build)

 > Although the examples below use CentOS, just replace `Dockerfile.centos.new` with `Dockerfile.debian` if you wish to use Debian instead.